 Final considerations for plan sponsors

-Changing to a Safe Harbor plan design may also be worth considering.
-401(k) plans with Safe Harbor provisions are exempt from other compliance testing, such as ADP and ACP testing.
-Plus, if no additional employer contributions are made beyond the Safe Harbor harbor contributions, no Top-Heavy test or minimum corrections are required.
+Changing to a safe harbor plan design may also be worth considering.
+401(k) plans with safe harbor provisions are exempt from certain compliance tests, like the ADP and ACP tests.
+Plus, if no additional employer contributions are made beyond the safe harbor contributions, no minimum corrections are required if the plan is top-heavy.